Lviv strikes (2022–present): October

-On October 10, 15 rockets were launched in the Lviv Oblast, 7 of which were shot down by air defense forces.
+On 10 October 15 rockets were launched in the Lviv Oblast, 7 of which were shot down by air defense forces.
 The remaining targets of the rockets were objects of the city's critical infrastructure, the Russian mass media reported that one of the targets of the attack was the Lviv CHP-1.
 Almost the entire city was left without electricity and water supply, and there was also a problem with mobile communication.
 By the morning of the next day, electricity was restored almost everywhere.

-On October 11, 3 strikes were made on the energy infrastructure of Lviv, as a result of which 30% of the city, mostly in the Sykhivskyi and Frankivskyi Districts, remained without electricity.
+On 11 October 3 strikes were made on the energy infrastructure of Lviv, as a result of which 30% of the city, mostly in the Sykhivskyi and Frankivskyi districts, remained without electricity.
 1 person was injured.

-On October 13, 6 rockets were fired over the territory of Lviv Oblast, 4 of which were shot down by air defense forces.
-The targets of the remaining 2 missiles were a military facility in the Zolochiv Raion.
+On 13 October 6 rockets were fired over the territory of Lviv Oblast, 4 of which were shot down by air defense forces.
+The targets of the remaining 2 missiles were a military facility in Zolochiv Raion.

-On October 22, several Russian missiles were shot down over Lviv Oblast.
+On 22 October, several Russian missiles were shot down over Lviv Oblast.

 November

 A Shahed 136 kamikaze drone was shot down over Lviv Oblast.

 Lviv Oblast was attacked by more than 10 Russian missiles, most of which were shot down by air defense forces.
 Those that remained hit 3 "objects of critical infrastructure".
-80% of Lviv, as well as parts of the Yavoriv, Zolochiv and Chervonohrad Raions, remained without electricity and heating.
+80% of Lviv, as well as parts of Yavoriv, Zolochiv and Chervonohrad raions, remained without electricity and heating.
 There were interruptions with connection, mobile Internet and water supply.
 As a result of the shelling, one person was hospitalized with serious injuries.

-On November 23, two missile strikes were recorded at an electrical substation in Lviv Oblast, a while after the air alert was announced on the entire territory of Ukraine.
-At 15:07, Lviv and the region was completely out of power.
+On 23 November, two missile strikes were recorded at an electrical substation in Lviv Oblast, a while after the air alert was announced on the entire territory of Ukraine.
+At 15:07, Lviv and the Oblast were completely out of power.
 Yavoriv Raion and Chervonohrad Raion also remained without electricity.
 In Lviv, trams and trolleybuses temporarily stopped running.
 70% of traffic lights in the city were out of order.
 Emergency power outages were applied throughout the region.
 In Lviv, no rocket strikes have been confirmed on the territory of the city.
-According to the information of the Governor of Lviv Oblast, Maksym Kozytskyy, a total of 5 rockets have been fired towards the Lviv region, 3 of which were successfully taken down by the air defence systems.
+According to the information of the Governor of Lviv Oblast, Maksym Kozytskyy, a total of 5 rockets have been fired towards the Lviv Oblast, 3 of which were successfully taken down by the air defence systems.

 December

-On 29 December, the Russians launched six rockets towards the Lviv region, four of which were shot down by air defence forces.
+On 29 December, the Russians launched six rockets towards the Lviv Oblast, four of which were shot down by air defence forces.
 There were two hits on a power substation.

 2023

 January

-On 14 January, an energy infrastructure facility in Lviv region was hit, causing a fire.
+On 14 January, an energy infrastructure facility in Lviv Oblast was hit, causing a fire.
 Air defence forces shot down one missile.